ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

 kubectl delete namespace iaf
 ```

-to uninstall IAF and its dependencies from the cluster.

-There are some directories and files you may want to manually delete, these are: `rm -rf test.auto.tfvars terraform.tfstate* .terraform .kube rendered_files`
+There are some directories and files you may want to manually delete, these are: `rm -rf terraform.tfstate* .terraform .kube`